 You’re engaged!!
 Congratulations!

 Or maybe you’re just browsing for the future.
-That’s cool too.
+That’s cool too!
+No judgment here.
 What girl doesn’t have a secret wedding Pinterest board she’s been pinning to for years?
 If you’re into a travel wedding theme, there are tons of ideas on there.

 Keep it Simple

-We’ve also kept other things simple.
-Our flowers will be relatively small bouquets, we don’t have much in the way of extra decor (choosing a gorgeous venue helps with this), and we’re doing a buffet-style dinner.
+We also kept other things simple.
+Our flowers were relatively small bouquets, we didn’t have much in the way of extra decor (choosing a gorgeous venue helps with this), and we did a buffet-style dinner.
 These are great ways to trim the budget while still having all the elements you want.